damienheiser/modbusmqtt/readme.md

 sudo su -
 git clone https://github.com/TradeFace/shinemonitor.git
 cd shinemonitor
-pip3 install paho-mqtt python-dotenv cp .env.sample .env vim .env
+cp .env.sample .env
+vim .env
 ```
 Update your settings and save

-Install as a service
+Install dependencies service
 ```
-./install.sh
+make
 ```
-or just run it on the foreground
+Install it as a service
 ```
-python3 ./main.py
+make install
 ```

 In your router point www.shinemonitor.com to the IP of your new modbus server.